Migrants to voluntarily return after peace established: Erdoğan

 The return of Syrian refugees has been made possible by the safe zones created as a result of Turkey's successful cross-border counterterrorism operations against the PKK's Syrian offshoot YPG and Daesh terrorists.
 The safe zones included the creation of 140 villages and 10 district centers within the 30-40 kilometer deep area in northern Syria, housing 5,000 and 30,000 inhabitants each, respectively.

 Following the operations, Turkey has also been involved in efforts to rebuild the towns' infrastructure as well as health and educational institutions.
-Schools have been renovated, and a hospitals have been built.
-The activities boosted the number of Syrians returning to their homeland from neighbor countries.
+Schools have been renovated and hospitals have been built.
+The activities boosted the number of Syrians returning to their homeland from neighboring countries.

 Please click to read our informative text prepared pursuant to the Law on the Protection of Personal Data No. 6698 and to get information about the cookies used on our website in accordance with the relevant legislation.